 A transit visa is required for all non-visa exempt foreigners who are travelling through South Africa en route to any one of the following neighbouring countries: Kingdom of Lesotho, Kingdom of Swaziland, Namibia, Zimbabwe, Botswana, Mozambique.
 Passengers may not be accepted for travel unless they are in possession of a transit visa.

-South African immigration requires all travel documents to contain at least one blank visa page upon arrival in South Africa.
+South African immigration requires all travel documents to contain at least two blank visa pages upon arrival in South Africa.
 This is to allow sufficient room for a visitor's permit (if required) and all entry and exit stamps.

 South African embassies, consulates and high commissions